mateuszwszola/issue-tracker/backend/README.md

 ## Role & Permissions Requirements:
 - admin:
-  everyting but these are the permissions specific to admin:
+  everything but these are the permissions specific to admin:
     - user and role management
     - manage projects
     - assign project manager